 ‘This autobiography is quite candid.
 It bares its breast at most things….
 Actually I’ve shed a tear or two… A wonderful book’

-Terry Jones, him off the Monty Python
+the late Terry Jones, him off the Monty Python

 Simon Donald, an under-achieving schoolboy of fifteen, made history alongside his brother Chris, by turning their playground antics into the notorious sales phenomenon of the late 20th century, Viz Comic.
 With an unprecedented talent for shoehorning the brutal reality of Northern England into the cosy world of British comics, the haphazardly assembled team, consisting of awkward, inept misfits, unknowingly went on to reinvent the Great British sense of humour.